kyverno/website/content/en/docs/Writing policies/variables.md

 }
 ```

-Whenever an AdmissionReview request has `containers` or `initContainers` defined, the `images` variable can be referenced as shown in the examples below:
+Whenever an AdmissionReview request has `containers`, `initContainers`, or `ephemeralContainers` defined, the `images` variable can be referenced as shown in the examples below. `tag` and `digest` are mutually exclusive as an image may only define one.

 Reference the image properties of container `tomcat`: